 Export from Sweden during the Viking age

 The Swedes typically sold amber, beeswax, honey, iron, slaves, and furs.
 Falcons were also highly sought after by foreign merchants, a falcon was quite an expensive bird, and it was one of those luxury products that the upper class was interested in.

 Next, is the country of Norway, here there was a town called Kaupang in the Viking age, and that was located right next to the inlet called Viksfjorden (in the Larvik municipality), which was and still is a great place for fishing.

 This location is one of the most fertile areas in Norway, and it was an area and a town that was highly sought-after.
 The ownership of this land switched back and forth between rulers, throughout the Viking age.

 Kaupang was the first Norwegian trading town that we know of, and it was founded around 780 CE, which was about 20-30 years before the Danish trading town Hedeby.
-There is no doubt that this place used to be a market-place, not only have there been found many objects that indicates this, the name itself (Kaupangr) literally means market-place or trading place in old Norse.
+There is no doubt that this place used to be a marketplace, not only have there been found many objects that indicate this, the name itself (Kaupangr) literally means market-place or trading place in old Norse.

 Just like Birka was important to the Swedes, and Hedeby was important to the Danes, this town was of great significance to the Norwegians.
 Merchants and craftsmen would travel here from all over Norway to sell their products.

 The founders of Kaupang could almost not have picked a better spot for the town, and the location is nearly perfect.
 It was easy to travel south to Jutland where there were many Danish trading towns, and the British Isles was around the coast to the west.

 Other Viking trading towns in Norway